What you need to know

 There are two Media Technology Offices depending on your event’s building location.
 The Main Office, Bricker Academic Building 303, provides service for Bricker Academic, Science Building, Athletic Complex, and 202 Regina.
 The Peters Building office, room P1305, provides service for Peters Building, Arts Wing, Aird Building, Northdale Campus, Schlegel Building, Seminary, and St. Michael Campus.

 Depending on your media and tech needs, a cost may be associated with the reservation.
-Requests for services must be signed by Haleigh Running, Clubs and Associations Administrator.
+Requests for services must be signed by Neelesh Rehal, VP of Clubs & Associations.
 If there is a cost associated with the request, please specify whether the charge will come from budget money or club generated funds.

-If your event requires tables, chairs, set-up or tear-down, a work order will need to be placed through Haleigh Running, Clubs and Associations Administrator.
+If your event requires tables, chairs, set-up or tear-down, a work order will need to be placed through Neelesh Rehal, VP of Clubs & Associations.
 Work orders should be submitted 5 business days in advance of the event.
 Requests will not be processed fewer than 2 business days prior to the event.

 Charges will apply for any physical resources work orders.
 The charges vary based on the labour required and when the request takes place.
 For example, work orders taking place outside regular workday hours are considered overtime.
 When placing a request for the work order, please specify whether this charge will be from budget money or club-generated funds.